Do you have to pay to cancel your car insurance?

 - If you no longer need your insurance or you’re switching to another company, you can request that your policy is canceled

-- By law, insurance companies must comply with the Consumer Bill of Rights, so consumers are free to cancel their insurance at any time
+- By law, insurance companies must comply with the Consumer Bill of Rights.
+So consumers are free to cancel their insurance at any time

 - Most insurance companies require their customers to submit their cancellation requests in writing

 - When you request cancellation, it’s possible that the company could charge a fee or charge you for the time that elapses before your policy is fully cancelled

 - If you’re charged a cancellation fee, it will be subtracted from any refund that you’re owed

 If you’re thinking about switching your auto insurance policy, it’s important to compare other premiums to find the best deal.
 You may find your current policy is the cheapest option.
 Not all consumers go with the cheapest insurance company, though.
 There continue to be multiple considerations such as customer service and coverage.

 Wise consumers will take time out of the day to find reputable carriers that have competitive rates, but before you start writing your cancellation request, make sure you’re prepared to be charged a fee.

 Not all car insurance companies charge cancellation fees, but many do.
 The fee might not be exorbitantly high, but it’s still an expense that you should factor into the equation when you’re trying to lower your insurance costs.
 Even if the fees are small, unexpected hassles at the very end can have a big impact.

 Compare car insurance companies today!
 Just enter your zip code above and see how much you could save.